-Presumption against the protection of human rights – There is a requirement in EU countries to interpret legislation, as far as practicable, with the European Convention on Human Rights.
+Presumption against the protection of human rights – There is a requirement in EU countries to interpret legislation, as practicable, with the European Convention on Human Rights.
 In the US, there would be a presumption of constitutionality in interpretation.

 Presumption against creating or removing judicial jurisdiction – There is a presumption that conferring or taking away jurisdiction from the court requires expressing a statute or obvious implication.

 Presumption against delegation of powers – There is a presumption that the legislature will not delegate the power of legislation to another body unless it does so by express provision.